 Yes!
 The library is open for indoor services with limited hours.
 You may visit the library for no more than 15 minutes.
 Learn more here.

 How do I know what you give me is clean?

-Library staff wear PPE at all times in the library.
+Library staff wear masks at all times in the library.
 We are doing everything we can to minimize the possibility of spreading infection, both for your sake and our own!
 If you’re still concerned, you’re welcome to use alcohol-based disinfectant on plastic surfaces (ie, book and media covers).
 Please don’t get the pages of books wet!
 It damages the book and we will have to charge you the replacement cost of anything you’ve damaged.

 How can I return library items?